 I look forward to making memories together as we help build your child’s future.
 Northeastern welcomes your interest in our school and encourages you to contact us for further information.

 Office: 765-847-2591 ext 102

 Please watch this video and connect to the website for the Northeastern Jr/Sr High School iPad Project.

 This site will hopefully offer helpful resources for district and school leaders as they prepare to implement a school or district-wide one-to-one iPad initiative.

-If you have any questions, please call me at 765-847-2591.
+If you have any comments, questions, or concerns please feel free to contact us.

 Daily Announcements: Northeastern Junior/Senior High School